What is the NHCIS Professional Registry?

 - The Registry ID for ProSolutions is found in the top right hand corner of your NHCIS Professional Registry in red text.

 - View the How to Video below for a tutorial on completing your NHCIS Professional Registry.

 Using the NH Professional Registry System

-In order to be able to transfer your training record, please go into your current registry account by June 23rd to ensure the email address is up to date and check the accuracy of the birth date.
+In order to be able to transfer your training record, please go into your current registry account by October 31st to ensure the email address is up to date and check the accuracy of the birth date.
 This will help identify you when you create an account in the NHCIS.
-Click the button above to visit the “current” NH Professional Registry.
+Click the button above to visit the “old” NH Professional Registry.

 We also recommend that you print your current registry record, including your training transcript.